EviDep: Trustworthy Multimodal Depression Estimation via Disentangled Evidential Learning: Introduction

 Our contributions can be summarized as follows: \begin{enumerate} \item We formulate multimodal depression estimation as a trustworthy evidential regression task.
-By leveraging a Normal-Inverse-Gamma (NIG) distribution to explicitly quantify both aleatoric and epistemic uncertainties, EviDep shifts the paradigm from vulnerable deterministic prediction to a risk-aware, reliable decision-making framework, directly addressing the trustworthiness bottleneck in unconstrained environments. \item We propose the Frequency-aware Feature Extraction (FFE) module as a scale-aware signal purification mechanism.
+By leveraging a Normal-Inverse-Gamma (NIG) distribution to explicitly quantify both aleatoric and epistemic uncertainties, EviDep shifts the paradigm from vulnerable deterministic prediction to a risk-aware, reliable decision-making framework, directly addressing the trustworthiness bottleneck in multimodal depression estimation. \item We propose the Frequency-aware Feature Extraction (FFE) module as a scale-aware signal purification mechanism.
 By synergizing Transformer and CNN experts via a wavelet-based MoE architecture, FFE explicitly decouples stable macro-level affective baselines from transient micro-level behavioral bursts.
-This targeted filtering suppresses physical artifacts while preserving genuine multi-scale dynamics, ensuring the purity of the extracted diagnostic evidence. \item We introduce the Disentangled Evidential Learning (DEL) module to tackle the critical issue of information entanglement in multimodal fusion.
+This targeted filtering suppresses physical artifacts while preserving genuine multi-scale dynamics, ensuring the purity of the extracted behavioral evidence. \item We introduce the Disentangled Evidential Learning (DEL) module to tackle the critical issue of information entanglement in multimodal fusion.
 By enforcing orthogonality and consistency constraints to separate cross-modal shared consensus from modality-specific nuances, DEL explicitly decorrelates the evidence streams.
-This rigorous disentanglement prevents redundant evidence accumulation, effectively avoiding artificially inflated diagnostic confidence. \item Extensive experiments across four public benchmarks demonstrate that EviDep not only achieves state-of-the-art predictive accuracy but also enhances diagnostic reliability.
-Our analysis reveals that elevated epistemic uncertainty reliably aligns with challenging or highly ambiguous clinical samples, highlighting its practical utility for supporting risk-aware clinical decision-making. \end{enumerate}
+This rigorous disentanglement prevents the accumulation of redundant evidence, effectively avoiding artificially inflated estimation confidence. \item Extensive experiments across four multimodal depression benchmarks demonstrate that EviDep achieves state-of-the-art predictive accuracy and superior uncertainty calibration.
+Notably, our qualitative analysis reveals that elevated epistemic uncertainty reliably aligns with atypical or highly ambiguous affective expressions, highlighting its practical utility in supporting trustworthy, risk-aware estimations of depression. \end{enumerate}